Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 • 80% of the total core expenditure

-• The actual EEA core expenditure incurred
+• The actual EEA (or UK) core expenditure incurred

 If the company is profitable, the tax relief can be used to reduce a Corporation Tax bill.
 If loss-making, claimants can receive a cash payment from HMRC.